Hirlam/Trac2Markdown.jl/docs/src/PostPP/gl_grib_api.md

 ## ecCodes definition tables

-Since ecCodes has replaced grib_api as the ECMWF primary software package to handle GRIB, we will hereafter only refer to ecCodes but same similar settings applies for grib_api as well.
+Since ecCodes has replaced `grib_api` as the ECMWF primary software package to handle GRIB, we will hereafter only refer to ecCodes but same similar settings applies for `grib_api` as well.
 With the change to ecCodes we heavily rely on the shortName key for identification.
 To get the correct connection between the shortnames and the GRIB1/GRIB2 identifiers we have defined specific tables for harmonie.
-These tables can be found in [gl_grib_api/definitions](branches/gl_grib_api/definitions).
-To use these tables you have to define the `ECCODES_DEFINITION_PATH` environment variable as
+These tables can be found in [`gl_grib_api/definitions`](branches/gl_grib_api/definitions).
+To use these tables you have to define the ``ECCODES_DEFINITION_PATH`` environment variable as

 ```bash
 export ECCODES_DEFINITION_PATH=SOME_PATH/gl_grib_api/definitions:PATH_TO_YOUR_ECCODES_INSTALLATION